mpalet/zerotier-dns/README.md

 Note that the DNS name is based on the ZeroTier member name (as shown in [ZeroTier Central](https://my.zerotier.com/network)), not the hostname of the member.

 In order to resolve names normally, you need to get the server into the DNS lookup chain on all of your machines.
-In practise this means either configuring the system resolver on each machine to use your `ztdns` instance for your chosen domain (see instructions for [Linux](https://learn.hashicorp.com/consul/security-networking/forwarding#systemd-resolved-setup) or [macOS](https://learn.hashicorp.com/consul/security-networking/forwarding#macos-setup)), or configuring the DNS server each machine uses to delegate to your `ztdns` instance for your chosen domain (see instructions for [dnsmasq](https://learn.hashicorp.com/consul/security-networking/forwarding#dnsmasq-setup) or [bind](https://learn.hashicorp.com/consul/security-networking/forwarding#bind-setup)).
+In practise this means either configuring the system resolver on each machine to use your `zerotier-dns` instance for your chosen domain (see instructions for [Linux](https://learn.hashicorp.com/consul/security-networking/forwarding#systemd-resolved-setup) or [macOS](https://learn.hashicorp.com/consul/security-networking/forwarding#macos-setup)), or configuring the DNS server each machine uses to delegate to your `zerotier-dns` instance for your chosen domain (see instructions for [dnsmasq](https://learn.hashicorp.com/consul/security-networking/forwarding#dnsmasq-setup) or [bind](https://learn.hashicorp.com/consul/security-networking/forwarding#bind-setup)).